digiteg/SmartCity/Part1/README.md

 The development on MicroPython is really simple.
 It does not require any installation, just open the corresponding web page (see here) on the official micropython.org website.
 In fact MicroPython is an application that works online, and so instead of installing an application on your computer you can work directly from the browser.

+In this short article the MicroPython application was shown, a software that allows Python programming for microcontrollers.
+You have seen in detail the features of this totally opensource project and in particular of the compiler that is able to produce hardware-specific compiled code according to microcontrollers and small size.
+You also took a quick look at the pyBoard, a microcontroller developed specifically to be programmed into Python.
+In the next articles some tutorials on programming in Python will be proposed in this development environment.

 <br/>

 # Things used in this project